bcgov/digital-trust-toolkit/docs/governance/pilots/bc-petroleum-and-natural-gas-title/index.md

 ## 1.10 General Requirements

-The Petroleum and Natural Gas Title redential MUST be issued by the Ministry of Energy, Mines and Low Carbon Innovation (EMLI) Tenure and Resource Stewardship Branch.
-When petroleum and natural gas operators wish to obtain a Petroleum and Natural Gas Title in B.C., a Petroleum and Natural Gas Title Document must be provided in accordance with the B.C.
+The Petroleum and Natural Gas Title credential MUST be issued by the Ministry of Energy, Mines and Low Carbon Innovation (EMLI) Tenure and Resource Stewardship Branch.
+When petroleum and natural gas operators wish to obtain a Petroleum and Natural Gas Title in B.C., a Petroleum and Natural Gas Title Document MUST be provided in accordance with the B.C.
 Petroleum and Natural Gas Act.

 ## 1.11.
 Revisions